 Although people may put off discussing these issues because they want to avoid a difficult conversation with their loved ones, not putting these directives in place can actually end up causing more upset.

-Bristol Older People’s Forum, Bristol’s largest older-people led charity, canvass their members regularly on a wide range of issues.
+Bristol Older People’s Forum, Bristol’s largest older-people-led charity, canvasses its members regularly on a wide range of issues.
 Judith Brown, Chair, said:

 “No one likes to feel that the time may come when they may be unable to take care of themselves, and it can be equally difficult to imagine your parents, or relatives, being in that situation.
 The reality is it may happen.
 Having an LPA or Will in place means that everyone is clear on what needs to happen so that what is already a very difficult time does not become any harder.